Nikhil47/GetAndCleanDataProject/CodeBook.md

 Step - 9 : Add detailed acitivity description in a separate column.

 Step - 10 : As the last requirement suggests, create a new data table after grouping and taking averages of all the columns.

-#Result of the script
-The tidy.txt contains the cleaned data set downloaded from the Nike website.
-It consists of *89 variables* and *180 rows* (header excluded)